sanand0/til/til.md

   - "Lighten up!
 Fighting Nazis should be fun.
 It's being a Nazi that sucks.
 If you're not having fun fighting for hope and joy and human rights, maybe you're doing the fight wrong.
 We are the ones who should be having fun."
   - "You can say what you mean.
 But you don't have to say it mean."
 There is always a way to put it across better.
 Refusing to say mean things is about to discover these approaches.
   - "The true mark of a lifelong learner is knowing that you can learn something from every single person you meet."
 If you remember that, you can't be a know it all.
 - 23 Apr 2025. [semantic-text-splitter](https://pypi.org/project/semantic-text-splitter/) could be the go-to text splitter.
 It's Rust-based, supports MarkdownSplitter, and multiple tokenizers.
-Alternatives like [semchunk](https://pypi.org/project/semchunk/), [advanced-chunker](https://pypi.org/project/advanced-chunker/), [chonkie](https://github.com/chonkie-inc/chonkie) ,etc. seem clunkier.
+Alternatives like [semchunk](https://pypi.org/project/semchunk/), [advanced-chunker](https://pypi.org/project/advanced-chunker/), [chonkie](https://github.com/chonkie-inc/chonkie), etc. seem clunkier.
 - 23 Apr 2025.
 ULID is like UUID but time-sortable.
 That's an improvement over timestamp IDs (definitely) and potentially even UUIDs.
 They can be generated by clients as a globally unique ID.
 Try [`pip install python-ulid`](https://github.com/mdomke/python-ulid) and [`npm install ulid`](https://github.com/ulid/javascript).
 - 22 Apr 2025.
 The [Consumer Product Safety Commission Data](https://www.cpsc.gov/Data) has thousands of reports of product safety over time
 - 22 Apr 2025.
 You can run `xclip -sel clip -o | pandoc -f markdown -t html --no-highlight | xclip -sel clip -t text/html -i` to convert Markdown in the clipboard to rich text.
 But `xclip` doesn't support multiple selections, so the text is lost.
 [ChatGPT](https://chatgpt.com/share/68071421-07a4-800c-a286-0d8b624c27e4)